Credit:

 The Testers

-Ilana Cohn is a writer and performer living in Los Angeles, and she used to run a podcast called, “Yer Mama.”
+Ilana Cohn is a writer and performer living in Los Angeles, and she used to run a podcast called “Yer Mama.”
 She loves reading about the latest baby gear and sharing her opinion, so she was excited to have the opportunity to review products with baby number two, starting from day one.

 Jenni Gritters tested swaddles on her second child, Lily Ray, who was born mid-summer and was a tenacious tester, escaping most of the swaddles she tried.
-Jenni previously worked full time as an editor at Wirecutter, and she now reviews all kinds of gear for Wirecutter, Reviewed, Forbes, Slate and beyond.
+Jenni previously worked full-time as an editor at Wirecutter, and she now reviews all kinds of gear for Wirecutter, Reviewed, Forbes, Slate, and beyond.

 The Tests

-What To Consider When Buying Swaddles
+What To Consider When Buying the Best Swaddle

 Why Should You Swaddle A Baby?

-In addition, swaddles help prevent SIDS by keeping a baby on their back while they sleep, and ensuring that there are no loose blankets in the crib.
+In addition, swaddles help prevent SIDS by keeping a baby on their back while they sleep and ensuring that there are no loose blankets in the crib.

 Swaddles may also help soothe colicky babies.